cmudeeprl/703website_f25/_pages/logistics.md

 ### Grading

-The class requirements include *7 homework assignments* (35% of the grade), *1 midterm* (35% of the grade), and *one project* (30% of the grade).
+The class requirements include *7 homework assignments* (35% of the grade), *1 midterm* (33% of the grade), *one project* (30% of the grade), and *scribing* (2% of the grade).
 By the end of this class you should have a good understanding of the basic methodologies in deep reinforcement learning, and be able to use them to solve real problems of modest complexity.
 The entirety of your course grade will be based on the performance in the homework assignments, the midterm, and the project.

 ***